 Personal hygiene in the 1700s was heavily maintained through a complicated balance of practicality, religious belief, and social position.
 Men and women living in colonial America washed their bodies and clothes with varying degrees of regularity, often falling victim to disease and disorder as a result.

-Colonial hygiene in the earliest cities and rural settlements in America left a lot to be desired, with odors, dirt, and waste being inescapable parts of daily life.
+Despite the differing attributes of the original colonies, colonial hygiene in the earliest cities and rural settlements in America always left a lot to be desired, with odors, dirt, and waste being inescapable parts of daily life.
 Middle- and upper-class people tried to avoid or mask common nuisances like insects, usually to no avail, while lower classes simply struggled to survive.
 A lack of hygiene didn't go unnoticed, however, with dirt and grime thought to be indicative of bad manners and sloth.
 With so many factors to consider, here's a look at what hygiene was like in early colonial times.

 Colonial households had outhouses - more accurately a covered hole in the ground - near their cabin.
 When individuals couldn't or didn't visit the outhouse, they could use the chamberpot inside.
 Chamberpots had to be emptied regularly, but were usually just dumped out of a window or near the house.
 In rural settings, people often lived near water sources.
 Human waste found its way into streams, rivers, and lakes, contaminating drinking water and spreading disease.